1301 Luisa Street, Suite B • Santa Fe, New Mexico 87505 [Map]

 “They should use this process as a first—not last—resort.”

-Although mediation often takes place around issues that may have legal implications, the best decisions are generally made by the participants—not by strangers.
+Although mediation often takes place around issues that may have legal implications, the best decisions are generally made by the participants.
 Courts have recognized this and often urge people to mediate rather than rely on the capriciousness of an overworked judge dealing with a crowded court docket.

-I have gained skills and experience so that I can better assist you in making your best decisions together.
-After hundreds of successful mediations, I am convinced more than ever that I do not know what’s best for you—and also that I can help you express your own perspectives and needs so that others can hear and respond.
-I am Certified by the New Mexico Mediation Association (http://newmexicomediation.org/certification/)
+PLEASE NOTE: I am one of a small number of PROFESSIONAL Mediators in Santa Fe.
+I am not an attorney or a counselor or psychologist or accountant.
+I have trained (over 300 professional hours) and worked for almost 20 years to gain skills and experience that will help me assist others make their best decisions—their own decision—together.
+After hundreds of successful mediations, I am convinced more than ever that I do not know what’s best for you—but also that I can help you express your own perspectives and needs so that others can hear and respond.

+I do not practice “muscle” mediation; I do not tell parties what they should do or force them to accept a particular decision or outcome.
 Clarifying questions help reduce the misunderstanding so often a part of conflicts.
 I can help brainstorm possible approaches to resolution.
 Cooperative problem solving replaces personal assumptions.
-I do have a responsibility to help you “reality test” proposals for resolution, including the consequences for not accepting a less-than-perfect outcome.
+I do have a responsibility to help people “reality test” proposals for resolution they may bring forward, including the consequences for not accepting a less-than-perfect outcome.

 “Mr. Crump demonstrates great skill in fostering and atmosphere of trust in which differences in viewpoint may safely be expressed....He has also demonstrated an ability—through empathic listening—to help angry adults express their feeling safely, to clarify issues and re-establish working relationships.”

-critical question for you is—"What do you want to achieve in
+My critical question for you is—"What do you want to

 WHY MEDIATION WORKS: